 Another benefit of responsive images is that they will help improve the aesthetics of your website.
-By creating separate versions of your images for different screen sizes, you can ensure that your site looks great on all devices.
+Creating separate versions of your images for different screen sizes ensures that your site looks great on all devices.
 This will make your website more user-friendly, but it will also increase its traffic levels.

 There are a few things that you can do to make your website image responsive.

 First, you need to understand the basics of responsive design and how it works.
-Responsive design is a web design approach that makes websites adapt to different devices, such as smartphones, tablets, and desktop computers.
+Responsive design is a web design approach that adapts websites to devices like smartphones, tablets, and desktop computers.

 Responsive web design is all about creating a single website that looks good on all devices.
-This means that the same layout, images, and coding will be used regardless of the device used.
+This means the same layout, images, and coding will be used regardless of the device.

-This can be done by using media queries which are tiny code snippets that tell your website what type of device is being used.
+This can be done by using media queries that tell your website what device is being used.
 Suppose you have an image on your website that is 800 pixels wide.
-In that case, you can use a media query to tell your website to scale that image down to 600 pixels wide when it is displayed on a smartphone.
+In that case, you can use a media query to tell your website to scale that image to 600 pixels wide when displayed on a smartphone.